What is Dwell Time in SEO?

 Dwell Time: An Important Metric in SEO

 Dwell time is a valuable metric for SEO professionals.
 It provides insights into user satisfaction and the quality of your content.
-By understanding how dwell time works and implementing strategies to improve it, you can enhance your SEO performance and improve your rankings in search engine results.
+By understanding how dwell time works and improving the content and experience behind it, you usually improve the things Google does reward: relevance, engagement, and a page that answers the query.

-Remember, every minute of dwell time counts in the eyes of search engines.
-So, keep an eye on your clock on dwell time, and ensure you're providing quality content that meets your users' search intent.
-Happy optimizing!
+Remember, dwell time is a diagnostic, not a dial you tune directly for rankings.
+Keep an eye on it, and ensure you're providing quality content that meets your users' search intent.

 Ready to improve your website's dwelling time and boost your SEO performance?
 Partner with Twelverays and let's create engaging content, enhance user experience, and drive results together.
 Schedule a discovery call today.